English Endowment Lora A. Printz Poetry Prize

 - Poems which have won previous substantial monetary awards are not eligible for this contest.

-- Make copies of your poems.
+- If you submit in hard copy, make copies of your poems.
 Entries cannot be returned.